As behavioral health issues arise, CRH helps rural areas tackle problems.

-Evaluation of the North Dakota State Targeted Response
+Evaluation of the North Dakota State Opioid Response

 Funder: Substance Abuse and Mental Health Services Administration (SAMHSA) administered through NDDHS

-The CRH is evaluating the North Dakota State Targeted Response to the Opioid Crisis (Opioid STR).
-The Opioid STR's goal is to reduce opioid-related deaths through increasing access to treatment and recovery services, awareness and prevention, and reducing stigma surrounding opioid use disorder.
+The CRH is conducting evaluation of the North Dakota State Opioid Response Grant (SORG).
+SORG's goal is to reduce opioid-related deaths by increasing access to treatment and recovery services, awareness and prevention, and reducing stigma surrounding opioid use disorder.